 Car crash injuries are very difficult to diagnose and treat.
 Whiplash is a good example.
 The sudden motion of a car crash causes this head/neck injury.
 X-rays, MRIs, and other common devices often cannot detect whiplash.
 If promptly and properly treated, this injury is manageable and generally curable.
 But without prompt and proper treatment, it can cause severe injuries such as paralysis.

 Continuing medical care after a car accident is not just important for health reasons.
 It’s also important for legal reasons.
 If the victim receives ongoing care, a Fort Lauderdale personal injury attorney is better able to prove damages and obtain fair compensation.
-To learn more from a skilled lawyer, call David I. Fuchs, Injury & Accident Lawyer, P.A. at (954) 568-3636 or use our online contact form.
+To learn more from a skilled lawyer, call David I. Fuchs, Injury & Accident Lawyer, P.A. using our online contact form.

 This question comes up a lot.
 Post-accident medical care is usually very expensive.
 For example, emergency care alone after a head injury could exceed tens of thousands of dollars.
 This figure does not include continuing medical care after a car accident, such as follow up doctor visits and physical therapy.
 Most families do not have the resources to pay these expenses.